|Based in||United States|

 SpiderOak One mobile apps

-SpiderOak hands-on testing for the review
+SpiderOak One hands-on testing

-For this SpiderOak review, I installed the desktop SpiderOak ONE client on systems running Microsoft Windows 10, and Ubuntu Mate 18.04.
+For this SpiderOak review, I installed the desktop SpiderOak One client on systems running Microsoft Windows 10, and Ubuntu Mate 18.04.

-Installing SpiderOak ONE
+Installing and configuring SpiderOak ONE

 Installing the SpiderOak desktop client was simple on both the Windows and Ubuntu machines.
 Download the installer, launch it and let it install the desktop app and create the Hive folder.
 You’ll of course need to create an account with a username and passphrase.